ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 &nbsp;

-> ### I'm interested in working through a Nanodegree program, but I can't afford to pay the $200-300 monthly fees for 6-12 months.&nbsp; Is there a more affordable way to get a Nanodegree?
+> ### I'm interested in working through a Nanodegree program, but can't afford to pay the $200-300 monthly fees for 6-12 months.&nbsp; Is there a more affordable way to get a Nanodegree?

 [**According to Udacity's blog**](http://blog.udacity.com/2015/06/how-you-can-afford-the-nanodegree.html), you can work through the [**course material**](#nanodegree-outlines) for free, and then go back & complete the actual Nanodegree program in 2 months ( *the minimum enrollment period* ).